 17 Bald and golden eagles in Alaska

-Bald eagles were a common sight throughout Alaska, especially when I ventured down to Seward.
+Bald eagles were a common sight throughout my Alaska road trip, especially when I ventured down to Seward.
 A lot of baldies were sitting near the road high in the trees.
 Though not as iconic, golden eagles are actually a much more fearsome predator.
 They’ve been known to attack and kill foxes and even wolves.
 I was lucky enough to see a few goldies from a distance in Denali.

 16 Begging burros in South Dakota